DataHurdler/omahahulusi/sheetmusic/4 Boat on Tai Lake/readme.md

 Alternatively, it can be played with:

 - Hulusi in Bb 1: many players
-- Hulusi in Bb 2: no player
+- NO Hulusi in Bb 2
-- Hulusi in F: one player, who plays the same as Bass Hulusi in Bb (bottom line ion measures 9, 10, 21, and 22) for measures 1 through 24 (can skip measure 24) and then switch to either Bb 1 or Bass Bb (preferred)
+- Hulusi in F: one player, who plays the same as Bass Hulusi in Bb (bottom line in measures 9, 10, 21, and 22) for measures 1 through 24 (can skip measure 24) and then switch to either Bb 1 or Bass Bb (preferred)
 - Bass Hulusi in Bb: one player (bottom line in measures 9, 10, 21, and 22)